lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/fiware_version.md

 ### Payload  *Any*

-A `msg.payload` should contains any payload.
+A `msg.payload` should contain any payload.

 ```
 {}